Palming coins and confusing crowds

 19. The Coins Across

 This classic coin trick involves making a series of coins invisibly travel from one hand to the other.
-Mastering the Classic Palm, Finger Palm, and various coin passes is essential for this illusion.
+Mastering the Classic Palm, Finger Palm, and various coin passes is for this illusion.

 20. The 3-Fly